hapax/hapax.github.io/assets/simple-physics.md

 ## 1. Introduction <a id="sec-1" name="sec-1"></a>

-For over a year, I've been heavily involved in running a [high school physics circle](https://outreach.phas.ubc.ca/events/metro-vancouver-physics-circle/).
+For the last year or so, I've been heavily involved in running a [high school physics circle](https://outreach.phas.ubc.ca/events/metro-vancouver-physics-circle/).
 I've learned a lot about logistics, leadership, and balancing leaning towers of pizza.